-In this study, we examined the impact of Japan's point reward program for cashless payments using credit card transaction data.
+In this study, we used credit card transaction data and examined the impacts of Japan's point reward program and the COVID-19 pandemic in promoting cashless payments.
 Our main findings are as follows.
 First, the program had a positive impact on both the amounts paid by credit card and the number of card users.
 Second, this positive impact persisted even after the program ended in June 2020.
-Third, the impact of this program depended on the extent to which customers of a restaurant had already adopted payment by credit card.
+Third, the impact of the program depended on the extent to which customers of a restaurant had already adopted payment by credit card.
+Fourth, the difference between restaurants participating and not participating in the program in terms of customers' use of credit card decreased during the pandemic period.
+Fifth, the difference between these restaurants and the degree of infection prevention behavior were closely linked.